Domains

 Held in the Palm

 When the body fails, faith holds.
-The blow that should have ended you glances off something the gods have not yet given permission to break.
+You move through harm like something carried: watched, counted, never dropped.
+The gods have not yet given permission for you to break.

 Favored Thread